MaLoskins/milkfish-codebase/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/maloskins)

 I will be working on expanding the utility for different languages and allow it to automatically clone and scan repos.
-This shouldnt take to long as this application only took about an hour to make.
-I have many projects stored in private repos of a similar nature and will release these over the coming months as of 05/04/2025 (5th of April for you freedom unit peoples).
-Look forward to *MilkFish-AI* in the coming months (AI Agent tool that utilises knowledge graphs in a novel, more efficient way).
+I have been adding functionality and will be hosting this on CF soon.